Damianko135/curseforge-autoupdater/golang/README.md

 1. Install Go (1.20+ recommended)
 2. Clone this repository and enter the `golang/` directory:

    ```bash
    cd golang
    go mod tidy
    ```

 3. Run the CLI:

    ```bash
    go run ./cmd/cli/ --help
    ```

 ## Example Usage

-_Ensure your are in this directory when runnign the commands below!_
+_Ensure you are in this directory when running the commands below!_

 ```bash
 # Scaffold a config file (recommended)